 Your stem will determine the diameter of the bar you can run, so if you want to switch from 31.8 to 35, you'll need to budget a bit extra for a compatible stem.

-For the most part, handlebars are made from aluminum and carbon fiber, though there are a few boutique titanium models out there too.
+For the most part, handlebars are either an aluminum alloy of some type or carbon fiber, though there are a few boutique titanium models out there too.
 Only the very cheapest (and thinnest) bars tend to be made of steel.

-Aluminum bars are cheap and robust; however, they can be a bit harsh in terms of vibration dampening.
-If you're a downhiller, or just crash a lot, hardy aluminum handlebars are your ticket.
+Aluminum bars are cheap and robust; however, they can be overly stiff and a bit harsh – they're not great at vibration damping.
+But if you're a downhiller, on a budget or just crash a lot, hardy aluminum handlebars are your ticket.